nathanlem1/MTF-Lib/N-type-PHD-Filter/N-type-GM-PHD-Filter/ReadMe.md

 # N-type GM-PHD filter
 This is a simulation example for N-type GM-PHD filter where N = 4 which we call a Quad-GM-PHD filter.
+Control parameters are given in N_type_GM_PHD_Initialisation.m where you can set to use the saved simulation trajectories or generate your own, for example.
+Using the saved simulation trajectories, you can generate the figures included in the published given below.
+The file, OSPAandCardinalityQuadGMPHD.m, is also important in this case.
 If you use this code, please cite the following paper:

 ```